Embedding surfaces in 4-manifolds

 We modify the collection of Whitney discs, as follows, so that each has an even number of intersections with $F^\twist$.
 Since the count in \eqref{eq:count-zero} is zero, the number of Whitney discs with odd intersection with $F^\twist$ is even, so we may pair them up (arbitrarily).
 For each such pair, apply \cref{lem:transfer-move}.
-This changes $F$ by finger moves to some $F'$, whose intersections and self-intersections are paired by a convenient collection of Whitney discs $\W' := \{W'_{\ell}\}$, such that each element of $\W'$ has an even number of intersections with $(F')^\twist$.
+This changes $F$ by finger moves to some $F'$, whose double points are paired by a convenient collection of Whitney discs $\W' := \{W'_{\ell}\}$, such that each element of $\W'$ has an even number of intersections with $(F')^\twist$.
 Note that the new Whitney discs created by the application of \cref{lem:transfer-move} have been added to the collection.

 For each intersection of some $W'_\ell$ with $(F')^\twist$, tube $W_{\ell}'$ into the corresponding geometrically dual sphere.
 Note that each sphere being tubed into is necessarily twisted, but since we tube an even number of times, the total change in the framing of $W'_\ell$ is even.
 Do this for each element of $\W'$.
 The resulting family of Whitney discs may still intersect $F'$, but not $(F')^\twist$.
 For each such intersection with $F'$, again tube into the appropriate geometrically dual sphere.
 Now the spheres are not twisted, so the framing of the Whitney discs changes by an even number.
-Correct the framing of all the Whitney discs by adding local cusps in the interior.
+Arrange for all the Whitney discs to be framed by adding local cusps in the interior.
+We may do this because the framing coefficient of each of the Whitney discs is even.
 We have now produced the desired convenient collection of Whitney discs for the intersections within $F'$, whose interiors lie in the complement of $F'$.
 This shows that $\km(F')=0$, and therefore $\km(F)=0$, as desired. \end{proof}

 Before giving the proof of \cref{lem:dependence_on_A}, we explain the key new construction in this paper, which we already mentioned in~\cref{sec:intro-bchar}.
 Briefly, given a band $B$ with boundary lying on an immersed surface, a finger move along a fibre of the band produces two new double points paired by a Whitney disc arising from $B$.